Jason Rhoades: Early life and education

-Career and death
+Career

 During his time at UCLA, Rhoades began making large-scale, chaotic, warehouse-like environments filled with accumulations of found, altered, and handmade objects.
 These multimedia assortments were assembled according to principles of free association, inspired by a combination of spiritual Eastern cultures in which he took interest, and popular Western cultures in which he lived.
-These works saw Rhoades adopt an alter ego and participate in his installations, influenced by Paul McCarthy’s format of transgressive, intimate performance art.
+These works saw Rhoades adopt an alter ego and participate in his installations, influenced by Paul McCarthy's format of transgressive, intimate performance art.

 Shortly after the completion of his graduate degree in 1993, Rhoades had his first solo exhibition at David Zwirner Gallery in New York City, New York.
 The following year in 1994, he had his first West Coast solo exhibition at Rosamund Felsen Gallery in Santa Monica, California.

 From the mid-to-late 1990s Rhoades started to enjoy major success.
 In 1995, the artist made My Brother/Brancusi for the Whitney Biennial, one of the most important exhibitions of young art in the United States.
-Bearing an interest in modern sculptor Constantin Brancusi, Rhoades modeled the installation on Brancusi’s studio as well as the way his brother Matt furnished his suburban California bedroom.
+Bearing an interest in modern sculptor Constantin Brancusi, Rhoades modeled the installation on Brancusi's studio as well as the way his brother Matt furnished his suburban California bedroom.
 Along with his family background and native terrain near Sacramento, twentieth-century art history was a constant thread in Rhoades’ work.
 His proximity to Los Angeles as well as his dealing with themes of consumer culture and machismo have garnered Rhoades comparisons to Mike Kelley, with whom he shared a connection through their mutual friend and mentor Paul McCarthy.

 In addition to Los Angeles and New York, Rhoades began to more frequently exhibit in Europe amid the expansion of his success.
 His Perfect World installation, claimed by the artist to be the largest indoor sculpture ever made, opened in November 1999 at the Deichtorhallen museum, an industrial building that formerly served as the produce and flower market for the city of Hamburg.
 In the 15,000-square-foot space, Rhoades erected a scaffolding of aluminum tubes and metal clamps which support an overhead plywood platform.

 Continuing his construction-based work, Rhoades exhibited PeaRoeFoam: My Special Purpose in 2002.
 Its namesake was a construction material developed by the artist himself which had been utilized in previous installations.
-In 2003’s Meccatuna, the artist began to make significant use of neon signs spelling out euphemisms for “vagina,” which would be heavily featured in his final installations.
+In 2003's Meccatuna, the artist began to make significant use of neon signs spelling out euphemisms for "vagina," which would be heavily featured in his final installations.
 This marked the first work in his "Pussy Trilogy" series, which addressed the crossroads of East and West, sex, religion, and commerce.
 In 2006, Rhoades would display the last installment in the trilogy, Tijuanatanjierchandelier, at the Centro de Arte Contemporáneo in Málaga, Spain, his final major exhibition.